Antennas for Field Day

 I’ve tried a number of different Field Day antennas over the years.
 Some worked well, some didn’t.
 Here is my experience with several of them.
 Overall, many don’t seem that much better than a dipole.

 End-fed long wire, 40m (130 feet) with a manual tuner.
 Worked OK.
-No single optimum direction across multiple bands, but works reasonably well if you point the free end toward the most distant stations and hope for the best.
+Direction of maximum radiation changes with frequency, but works reasonably well from the West Coast with the free end pointed East toward the most distant stations for the higher bands, giving broadside coverage North/South on the lower bands.
 (Worked great sloping over salt water, though!)

 End-fed long wire, 200m ( 600 feet), sloping down a hill.
 Very poor, partly due to the fact that it sloped down the hill, and partly because the pattern was too narrow due to the length.